Sennedjem

 Sennedjem was an Ancient Egyptian artisan who was active during the reigns of Seti I and Ramesses II.
 He lived in Set Maat (translated as "The Place of Truth"), contemporary Deir el-Medina, on the west bank of the Nile, opposite Thebes.
 Sennedjem had the title "Servant in the Place of Truth".
 He was buried along with his wife, Iyneferti, and members of his family in a tomb in the village necropolis.
-His tomb was discovered January 31, 1886.
+His tomb was discovered on January 31, 1886.
 When Sennedjem's tomb was found, it contained furniture from his home, including a stool and a bed, which he used when he was alive.